frederic-perez/AmE-dictionary/data/dictionary.md

 __onionskin__ _n_ /′ən‚yən‚skin/ A thin strong lightweight translucent paper used especially for making carbon copies. _Onionskin pages._ _Onionskin paper._
 __onlooker__ _n_ :three::hammer: (onlookers)
 __only problem is__
-__onomatopoeia__ _n_ An onomatopoeia is a word that imitates the sound it refers to.
+__onomatopoeia__ _n_ :two: /ah-nuh-mah-tuh-PEE-uh/ Onomatopoeia means “the creation or use of words that imitate sounds.”
 Example: The thunder boomed and the lightning crashed.
+It can also refer to the words themselves.
 __onset__ _n_ :eight::astonished: __1__ The beginning or start of something: _the onset of a cold._ _Early onset dementia._ __2__ An attack; assault.
 __onslaught__ _n_ :four: A violent attack. _The onslaught of the Jacques._
 __onus__ _n_ :eight: __1__ A difficult or disagreeable responsibility or necessity; a burden or obligation.
 If the onus is on someone to do something, it is their responsibility or duty to do it. _Ward’s statement puts the onus back on us._ _The onus for change._